Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 Nigeria entered into a treaty with the Asian African Legal Consultative Organisation on April 26 1999, guaranteeing the continued operation of the Regional Centre for International Commercial Arbitration, which was established in Lagos in 1989.

-UNCITRAL Has your jurisdiction adopted the UNCITRAL Model Law?
 Yes.
-The Arbitration and Conciliation Act, which came into force on March 14 1988, enacted the UNCITRAL Model Law 1985 with some minor modifications.
+The Arbitration and Conciliation Act, which came into force on March 14 1988, adopted the UNCITRAL Model Law 1985 with some minor modifications.
 Section 53 of the Arbitration and Conciliation Act refers to the adoption of the UNCITRAL Arbitration Rules in international arbitration agreements.

 These changes seek to amend some aspects of the Arbitration and Conciliation Act in order to incorporate recent amendments to the UNCITRAL Model Law.

-Validity What are the validity requirements for an arbitration agreement?
 To be valid, an arbitration agreement must be in writing or otherwise evidenced in writing.
 Further, both parties must have mutually agreed or consented to the agreement.
-Further, the parties must have legal capacity to enter into the agreement.
-Finally, the arbitration agreement must be in respect of a commercial relationship.
+The parties must have legal capacity to enter into the agreement.
+Then, the arbitration agreement must be in respect of a commercial relationship.

-Enforcement of agreements How are arbitration agreements enforced in your jurisdiction?
-What is the attitude of the national courts towards arbitration agreements?
 Nigerian courts tend to uphold arbitration agreements.
 Arbitration agreements are enforced by a successful application for a stay of proceedings and a reference of the dispute to arbitration.
 The courts will readily grant stays once the applicant has shown that it is ready, able and willing to arbitrate the dispute.
+Where a party to an arbitration applies to the court, the court could compel the attendance of any witness by subpoena.

 - the appointing authority, number of arbitrators and required qualifications for arbitrators;